Could a nurse using CBD Oil test positive for drugs?

 My daughter of 8 years has JIA – Juvenile Idiopathic Arthritis.
-I’ve read in threads online that many parents are using CBD Oil on their kids with Juvenile Idiopathic Arthritis.
+I’ve read in threads online that many parents buy CBD Oil on their kids with Juvenile Idiopathic Arthritis.
 What are the risks in children?

 There’s a pharmaceutical version of CBD that’s out called Epidiolex.
 It was approved for the use of specific types of Epilepsy in children.
 When running trials on Epidiolex, it was deemed safe for children over the age of 2.